adamchainz/seporaitis.github.com/_posts/2014-02-12-an-essay-for-aspiring-software-engineer.md

 and keep their skillset up-to-date.

-Sometimes, however, even importance of all available tools fade away in the light of someones ability to squeeze a maximum out of a single one.
+Sometimes, however, even importance of all available tools fade away in the light of someone's ability to squeeze a maximum out of a single one.
 There are people[\[2\]](#footnotes-20140211), who are solving problems with Excel and/or Visual Basic (stereotypically an inferior language).
 I know at least one in person.
 And you know what... no one